 Back in the days when Montreal had 50 inhabitants and was known as fortress Ville-Marie, the existence of today’s megacity seemed to be doomed.
-The number of French settlers on the Canadian coast steadily decreased due to Iroquois raids and thus, Governor Paul Chomedey de Maisonneuve was left with no other choice than to sail back to France and to promise to return with at least 100 men.
+The number of French settlers on the Canadian coast steadily decreased due to Iroquois raids, and thus, Governor Paul Chomedey de Maisonneuve was left with no other choice than to sail back to France and to promise to return with at least 100 men.

 His promise became known as the chapter “La Grande Recrue” in the French-Canadian history after his ship had returned with new colonists in 1653 ensuring the survival of the settlement henceforth.
 In addition to 94 men, 24 years of age on average, 14 young women also came to New France.
 As it turns out, I’m distantly related to one of them – the then 16-year-old Marie Lorgueil…

 Yeah, I was also very surprised to learn about my personal (albeit very distant) connection to the first French Canadians just a few days ago.
-But let me start right from the beginning.
+But let me start from the beginning.

 Although I prefer autosomal DNA testing to all other type of tests (due to my primary interest in family relationships over the past 200 years), this year I could not resist FTDNA’s summer sale on a mtDNA full sequence test.
 Thanks to 23andme and LivingDNA, I already knew that I belonged to haplogroup T1.
-However, for a more detailed information, as well as a list of DNA matches on your direct maternal line, you need to order an mtDNA test from FTDNA.
+However, for a more detailed information, as well as a list of DNA matches on your direct maternal (matrilineal) line, you need to order a mtDNA test from FTDNA.

 A full sequence test of one’s mitochondrial DNA means to encode all 16569 base pairs and to compare the results with all other individuals in the database.
 Mitochondrial DNA, or mtDNA for short, accounts for only about one percent of the total DNA and has been passed down from mothers to children for thousands of years, but carried on to the next generation only by daughters.

-Now and then – this term can span hundreds or thousands of years – DNA replication results in a mutation, which is nothing other than a copying error which is then passed on to the following generations.
+Now and then – this term can span hundreds or thousands of years – DNA replication results in a mutation, which is nothing other than a copying error that is then passed on to the following generations.
 When any two individuals are compared, a smaller number of mutations in their mtDNA indicates a closer relationship.
 As the mutations are extremely rare, it is thus possible to look much further back in time than with autosomal DNA.

 Due to the specific mutations in their mtDNA, all humans can be assigned into different mitochondrial haplogroups.
 As some of the haplogroups are older than others, a tree with many branches emerges, all of which are leading to the most distant ancestor on the direct maternal line of all humans living today – the mitochondrial Eve.
 Some haplogroups are typical for certain regions, which allows to draw conclusions about human migration.

 Mitochondrial DNA is not suitable for determining a relationship between close relatives, because even two people with an exact mtDNA match can have a common ancestor in the Middle Ages.
 On the other hand, since a mutation can occur at any time, it sometimes happens that mtDNA of close relatives such as mother/child or siblings does not fully match.
-(The most famous case is probably that of Blaine Bettinger, whose mtDNA does not match his own mother’s.)
+(The most famous case is probably the one of Blaine Bettinger, whose mtDNA does not match his own mother’s.)

-The more detailed analysis of mitochondrial DNA by FTDNA reveals not only which particular haplogroup you belong to, but also the names of all individuals in the database with the same maternal lineage.
+The more detailed analysis of mitochondrial DNA by FTDNA reveals not only which particular haplogroup you belong to, but also the names of all individuals in the database with the same matrilineal lineage.
 Since there are also differences within a haplogroup, DNA matches are presented in “genetic distances”.
 A genetic distance of 1 means that mtDNA of two individuals differs only by a single mutation in the 16569 base pairs.
 Matches with a genetic distance of 4 or more are not displayed in the database.

-With the help of church records and censuses, I was able to trace my direct maternal line to one of the first settlers on the Volga – my great-great-great-great-great-greatgrandmother Katharina Neckermann from Mainz, born in 1735.
+With the help of church records and censuses, I was able to trace my direct maternal line to one of the first settlers on the Volga – my great-great-great-great-great-great grandmother Katharina Neckermann from Mainz, born in 1735.
 Unfortunately, I was not yet able to continue her line in Germany – as of now, there is only a single trace leading to Königshofen.